paketo-buildpacks/rfcs/text/php/0002-buildpack-yml-to-env-var.md

 use the
 [`$COMPOSER_VENDOR_DIR`](https://getcomposer.org/doc/03-cli.md#composer-vendor-dir)
 environment variable native to `composer`.
+Note:
+The value of `$COMPOSER_VENDOR_DIR` will be modified by the buildpack in order to set up efficient caching; these changes will be logged for the user to observe and will also be documented.

 The environment variable `COMPOSER_GITHUB_OAUTH_TOKEN` will not receive a buildpack specific environment variable configuration option, since it performs the same use case